Top SOC Challenges Facing Analysts and Managers

 5. Support your teams (including managers).
 We're all facing these challenges together, and it's a demanding environment.
 Foster healthy operational practices that enable team members to disconnect and recharge whenever feasible.

-We developed Prophet AI for Security Operations in order to address some of the key challenges of triaging, investigating, and responding to alerts.
+We developed Prophet AI SOC Platform in order to address some of the key challenges of triaging, investigating, and responding to alerts.
 If you’re interested in supercharging your human analysts, request a demo of Prophet AI to learn how you can triage and investigate security alerts 10 times faster.

 Further reading